okta/okta-oidc-js/packages/jwt-verifier/README.md

 * Access token is not expired (requires local system time to be in sync with Okta, checks the `exp` claim of the access token).
 * Any custom claim assertions that have been configured.

+To learn more about verification cases and Okta's tokens please read [Working With OAuth 2.0 Tokens](https://developer.okta.com/authentication-guide/tokens/)

 ## How to use

 Install this library from npm: